 What Is the First Step?

-The first step is to complete the “requirements and Procedures” checklist including several items the property owner must provide to DEP.
+The first step to having a new fire hydrant installed is to complete the “requirements and procedures” checklist including several items that you, the property owner, must provide to DEP.
 This checklist is obtained from the DEP hydrant division.
-A few of the items included on the checklist are photos of the location, a formal letter of request, consent from adjacent property owner, contractors affidavit, approval from FDNY, DOT street opening permit, plumbing contractor’s license etc.
+A few of the items included on the checklist are photos of the location, a formal letter of request, consent from the adjacent property owner, contractor’s affidavit, approval from FDNY, DOT street opening permit, plumbing contractor’s license, etc.

-Once all of the required documents have been submitted by the homeowner to DEP, they will be reviewed and issued a formal notice to proceed.
-This documentation will give a detailed report covering all steps that the homeowner and the licensed plumber must take before installing the water main.
+Once all the required documents have been submitted to DEP, they will be reviewed and a formal notice will be issued.
+This documentation will give a detailed report covering all steps that you and your licensed plumber must take before installing the water main.

-Each hydrant installation or relocation differs from the next, it is important for the plumber to review all details included in the notice to proceed as each line item may have an impact on the overall cost.
+Each NYC fire hydrant installation or relocation differs from the next.
+As such, it is important for the fire hydrant contractor to review all details included in the notice to proceed as each line item may have an impact on the overall cost.

-Unlike water main or sewer installations, there is a DEP inspector on site for the entire project from the initial excavation, to the DEP approved sand used to backfill around the piping and hydrant.
-Along with the hydrant and tee connection, a control valve is installed in the roadway and is usually located directly in front of the hydrant.
-This allows the city to perform any maintenance on the hydrant without having to shut off the water for an entire neighborhood.
+Unlike water main or sewer installations, there is a DEP inspector on-site for the entire project from the initial excavation, to the DEP approved sand used to backfill around the piping and hydrant.
+Along with the hydrant and tee connection, a control valve is installed in the roadway, which is usually located directly in front of the hydrant.
+This allows the city to perform any maintenance on the hydrant without having to shut off the water for your entire neighborhood.